How to Watch Lehigh Valley IronPigs at Worcester Red Sox

 TV Channel: NESN Plus

-Live stream MiLB: Lehigh Valley IronPigs at Worcester Red Sox on fuboTV: Start with a 7-day free trial!
+Watch MiLB: Lehigh Valley IronPigs at Worcester Red Sox game online with fuboTV: Start with a 7-day free trial!

-The IronPIgs got a much-needed day off after they lost the first two games of the series 8-3 and 7-3.

-The back-to-back losses to the Red Sox have dropped their record to 3-5 in the early part of the season.

-Lehigh Valley split a six-game series with the Clippers last week, but this series has not started off well.
+Unfortunately they couldn't make it two in a row as they lost the nightcap 7-5.
+The loss dropped them to just 4-6 on the year and was the third loss in four games against the Red Sox.

+It has been a tough series so far for the IronPigs, but they can salvage a series tie if they can win on Saturday and then again on Sunday in the series finale.

-The Red Sox, though, will look to stay hot on Friday as they come into the day on a five-game winning streak.
+The Red Sox, though, will be looking to keep the from happening as it goes for its ninth win already this season.

-Worcester opened the season by taking five of six from the Jumbo Shrimp and hasn't slowed down against the IronPigs.
+The Red Sox have played really well this year as they took five of six from the Jumbo Shrimp and have now taking three of the first four against the IronPigs.

-The Red Sox bats have been hot as they have already hit nine home runs as a team and are led by Yolmer Sanchez who has two home runs and is batting .308 in the early season.

-MiLB plays just seven-inning doubleheaders and this will be the second game of the day.
+It has been a great start to the season and one they will look to extend on Saturday in the fifth game of a six-game set with the IronPigs.

 Regional restrictions may apply.